albrow/zoom/README.md

 - [Redis scripts](http://redis.io/commands/eval)
 - [Redis transactions](http://redis.io/topics/transactions)

-### Thread-Safe Updates
+### Concurrent Updates

-Currently, Zoom does not support thread-safe or cross-machine updates on models.
-Consider the following code:
+Currently, Zoom does not support concurrent "read before write" updates on models.
+The `UpdateFields` method introduced in version 0.12 offers some additional safety for concurrent updates, as long as no concurrent callers update the same fields (or if you are okay with updates overwriting previous changes).
+However, cases where you need to do a "read before write" update are still not safe by default.
+For example, consider the following code:

 ``` go
 func likePost(postId string) error {